 How to Become a CPR Instructor?

-- Have a current AHA provider card in the discipline that you want to become an instructor.
+- You need a current AHA provider card in the discipline that you want to become an instructor.

 - Instructor Essentials: A Discipline-Specific On-Line Course Prerequisite $40